intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/open_webui_with_ollama_quickstart.md

 ### 1 Run Ollama on Linux with Intel GPU

-Follow the instructions on the [Run Ollama on Linux with Intel GPU](ollama_quickstart.html) to install and run "Ollam Serve".
+Follow the instructions on the [Run Ollama on Linux with Intel GPU](ollama_quickstart.html) to install and run "Ollama Serve".
 Please ensure that the Ollama server continues to run while you're using the Open WebUI.

 ### 2 Install and Run Open-Webui